Digital literacy: In the workforce

-The 2014 Workforce Innovation and Opportunity Act (WIOA) defines digital literacy skills as a workforce preparation activity.
+The US 2014 Workforce Innovation and Opportunity Act (WIOA) defines digital literacy skills as a workforce preparation activity.
 In the modern world employees are expected to be digitally literate, having full digital competence.
 Those who are digitally literate are more likely to be economically secure, as many jobs require a working knowledge of computers and the Internet to perform basic tasks.
-Additionally, digital technologies such as mobile devices, production suites and collaboration platforms are ubiquitous in most office workplaces and are often crucial in daily tasks as many White collar jobs today are performed primarily using said devices and technology.
+Additionally, digital technologies such as mobile devices, production suites, and collaboration platforms are ubiquitous in most office workplaces and are often crucial in daily tasks, since many White collar jobs today are performed primarily using digital devices and technology.
 Many of these jobs require proof of digital literacy to be hired or promoted.
 Sometimes companies will administer their tests to employees, or official certification will be required.
-A study on the role of digital literacy in the EU labour market found that individuals are more likely to be employed the more digitally literate they are.
+A study on the role of digital literacy in the EU labour market found that individuals were more likely to be employed the more digitally literate they were.

 As technology has become cheaper and more readily available, more blue-collar jobs have required digital literacy as well.
 Manufacturers and retailers, for example, are expected to collect and analyze data about productivity and market trends to stay competitive.
 Construction workers often use computers to increase employee safety.
+In this context, it is essential for executives to "digital upskill" their employees.
+Only with efficient training programs and a general willingness among the workforce can technological solutions be used to their full potential.